scrapy/scrapy/docs/topics/selectors.rst

 so performance-wise its uses are limited to situations that are not easily described with CSS selectors.

+Parsel also simplifies adding your own XPath extensions with :func:`~parsel.xpathfuncs.set_xpathfunc`.

 .. _topics-selectors-ref:

 Built-in Selectors reference